Zbigniew Herbert

 Zbigniew Herbert ([ˈzbiɡɲɛf ˈxɛrbɛrt]; 29 October 1924 – 28 July 1998) was a Polish poet, essayist, drama writer and moralist.
 He is one of the best known and the most translated post-war Polish writers.
 While he was first published in the 1950s (a volume titled Chord of Light was issued in 1956), soon after he voluntarily ceased submitting most of his works to official Polish government publications.
 He resumed publication in the 1980s, initially in the underground press.
-Since the 1960s, he was nominated several times for the Nobel Prize in literature.
+Starting in the 1960s, he was nominated several times for the Nobel Prize in Literature.
 His books have been translated into 38 languages.